The Typographeum Bookshop

 Archives and Books

 For about thirty-five years I was a private press printer.
 I began in 1974, in Scotland, at a cottage I rented for some months in the lovely village of West Linton, about an hour south of Edinburgh.
-The hand-press I used was a small 5 x 8 inch Adana and my first effort was a memoir about Giovanni Mardersteig, a notable private press printer I had met in Verona, Italy, the previous year.
+The hand-press I used was a small 5 x 8 inch Adana and my first effort was a memoir about three private press printers I had met the previous year in France, Italy, and Ireland.
 The Adana was never meant for serious work, and the booklet I printed was poorly done.
-By 1975 I had moved to Francestown and built my house here.
+By 1975 I had moved to Francestown and built my house.
 The following summer I had the good fortune to find a really fine printing press, an antique Chandler & Price 10 x 15 from the early 1900s.
 For much of its life it seems to have been neglected, and in fact there was no sign that anything of value had ever been printed on it.
-When I first saw it, it was in pieces and most of them were lying on the ground outside, exposed to the elements.
-Once I got it home, I spent a great deal of time cleaning and repainting each of the parts, before putting them all together.
+When I first saw it, it was in pieces and most of them were lying on the ground outside exposed to the elements.
+Once I got everything home, I spent a great deal of time cleaning and repainting each of the parts, before putting them all together.
 The rollers, in a sorry state, had to go out to be recovered.
-The electric motor was too huge to keep, and I discarded it.
-But that presented a problem because the drive shaft was straight and there was no treadle, so I had no way to move the press except turning the giant flywheel by hand.
-This set me on a search for a treadle and shaft which fit.
+The electric motor was huge and I discarded it, but that presented a problem because the drive shaft was straight and there was no treadle.
+To move the press I had to turn the giant flywheel by hand which I did for a while.
+This was not acceptable, so it set me on a search for a treadle and shaft which fit.
 Eventually I found them at a ‘printing junkyard’ in Massachusetts (the shaft was from a larger press and I had to take it to a local machine shop and have it put on a lathe).
 One final improvement was to replace the original, but heavily scarred, wooden platforms for the paper with new ones I made of mahogany.

 Another author was Alister Kershaw.
 Our meeting came about because I found at the Houghton Library of Harvard University eleven letters Richard Aldington had written during World War One in his training camp and on the battlefield to his friend, the Russo-American poet John Cournos.
 The letters struck me as being poignant: “Mostly one has no time & when one has time, often one has no heart.
 Wretchedness is a timid thing & fears to intrude on even the dearest friend....”
 I asked if I might speak to the librarian about them, and when I did, he told me that as far as he and the library were concerned, I could print them, although I should contact Aldington's literary executor for formal permission.
 “Do you know the name of the executor?”
 I asked.
 Yes, and he told me.
 So I wrote to Alister Kershaw and thus began a collaboration over many years.